google/travel-impact-model/README.md

 Additionally, the Travel Impact Model updates the fuel burn to emissions conversion factor to align with the [ISO 14083](https://www.iso.org/standard/78864.html) Fuel Heat Combustion factor and [CORSIA Life Cycle Assessment](https://www.icao.int/environmental-protection/CORSIA/Documents/CORSIA_Eligible_Fuels/CORSIA_Supporting_Document_CORSIA%20Eligible%20Fuels_LCA_Methodology_V5.pdf), and breaks down emissions estimates into Well-to-Tank (WTT) and Tank-to-Wake (TTW) emissions.

 Tank-to-Wake emissions account for emissions produced by burning jet fuel during flying, take-off and landing.
 Well-to-Tank emissions account for emissions generated during the production, processing, handling and delivery of jet fuel.
-When summed, Well-to-Wake (WTW) emissions account for the full life cycle of flying.
+Well-to-Wake (WTW) emissions is the sum of Well-to-Tank (WTT) and Tank-to-Wake (TTW) emissions.

 The EEA model takes the efficiency of the aircraft into account.
 As shown in Figure 1, a typical flight is modeled in two stages: *take off and landing*